Sriram1908/ckd-prediction-app/README.md

 # 🩺 CKD Prediction Web App

-A simple Flask web application that predicts **Chronic Kidney Disease (CKD)** based on 24 medical input parameters.
+A simple and user-friendly **Flask web application** that predicts **Chronic Kidney Disease (CKD)** based on 24 medical input parameters provided by the user.

 ---

 ## 🔍 Project Overview

-This project utilizes a trained **SVM (Support Vector Machine)** model to assess the likelihood of CKD.
-Users provide their medical details through a web form, and the app instantly returns a prediction.
+This project leverages a trained **Support Vector Machine (SVM)** model to assess the likelihood of CKD.
+Users enter medical data into a web form, and the app instantly predicts whether the person is likely to have CKD or not.

 ---